Tue Jun 21, 2011 2:38 pm

 fordcook wrote:Did anybody figure out the best way to do this?
 I am a US resident providing consulting services to the Canadian gov't.
 They are sending us paper checks in CAD dollars.
 Last one I deposited here in Virginia at my local bank --- was held for two weeks, then the exchange rate was about 2.5% below the bank-to-bank rate - costing me approximately $500 on $20,000.
 I'm looking for a way to deposit this check and receive a better exchange rate (more fair!).
 Any suggestions?
 Thanks.

-Users browsing this forum: GSkymmenuetek, ivanbr60 and 5 guests
+Users browsing this forum: dqnjiqiam, KennethNew and 2 guests